Oreoluwa-Se/2D_Feature_Tracking/README.md

 <img src="./results/222.png" alt="descriptor-matcher" style="zoom: 200%;"/>
 </p>

 Based on the image above, the Brute Force matching scheme combined with the k-nearest neighbor selector is most favorable as it takes the least execution time.
 Because we are dealing with a relatively small window size (vehicle ahead), this method is accepted.
-For larger window sizes, the brute force approach would not be favorable.
+For larger window sizes or larger number of keypoints, the brute force approach would not be favorable.

 #### Metric 2: Optimal Descriptor
 Compares the average execution time between all descriptor types.
 They include: